DrBinLu/drbinlu.github.io/About.md

 # About Me

-Hi, I’m a Senior Research Fellow at the Australian National University.
+Hi, I’m a renewable energy researcher living and working in Canberra — the capital of Australia (yes, really!).
 My work is all about helping countries shift to cleaner, smarter energy systems — especially across Australia and the Asia-Pacific.

 My research focuses on energy system modelling, renewable resource assessment, and storage solutions.
 I developed the STORES Geographic Information System algorithm to identify off-river hydro storage across elevated landscapes — work that earned the Eureka Prize for Environmental Research.
 I also created the FIRM energy modelling tool, widely used across the Asia-Pacific to plan reliable, 100% renewable futures.